pasiegel/youtube-viewer-install-ubuntu18/README.md

-# Installing youtube-viewer on Ubuntu 18.04
+# Installing youtube-viewer and gtk-youtube-viewer on Ubuntu 18.04

 ## Dependencies
 youtube-viewer has some packages that are required for it to work so install these things: